 Let’s face it, looking at homes and neighborhoods all day can get pretty exhausting.
 Make sure you carve out some time to visit some of Dallas’s sights, eat from a food truck, check out Galleria mall or relax at the Dallas Arboretum.
 Doing something fun during your visit may help ease the stress of the move and help you realize Dallas is not too different from the city you are leaving.

 Not sure what to do?
 Here is a list of the Top 10 Things to Do on Your First Visit to Dallas.
 You can also check out the Dallas Visitors Guide for even more to keep you busy while you’re here.

 Step 9: Finalize Your List of Favorite Neighborhoods

 When you see the neighborhoods in person, you’ll be surprised how easy this step becomes.
 Make notes while you are looking so you remember what is what.
-After looking at 20 homes in 8 neighborhoods, they start to run together, especially when you aren’t familiar with the area.
+Take photographs of the community and make video of the amenities!
+After looking at 10 homes in 4 neighborhoods, they start to run together, especially when you aren’t familiar with the area.